valheim-server-help/valheim-server-help.github.io/howToConnect.md

 # How to connect to a Valheim Dedicated server

 There are multiple ways to connect to a server in Valheim.
+As the in-game Community server **is bugged right now**, below are instructions for alternative ways people can connect to a server.

 If users can't connect to the server using the methods below, then you've got problems with the server, see [Server Troubleshooting](serverTroubleshooting.md).